Ballooooning/New-Inflating-Your-Balloons/readme2.md

 ## Getting Started

-Currently, Ballooooning is waiting for Superfluid to be deployed and operating on Fantom, so once that is so, you will be able to purchase the Air tokens just like any other token.
-And when you do, the Ballooooning NFT will automatically appear in the wallet that purchased the Air tokens.
+Currently, Ballooooning is waiting for Superfluid to be deployed and operating on Fantom.
+Once that is complete, you will be able to purchase the Air tokens just like any other token.
+When you purchase Air tokens, the Ballooooning NFT will automatically appear in the wallet that purchased the Air tokens.

 ## Challenges Faced

-Creating a decentralized and autonomous project from scratch poses various challenges.
+Creating a decentralized and autonomous project from scratch posed various challenges.
 Some of the key challenges encountered during the development of the Dynamic Balloon NFT project include:

 1. **Implementing DAO Governance**: Establishing a robust governance structure within the project required careful consideration and integration of suitable DAO platforms.
 Finding the right balance between decentralization, security, and usability was a significant challenge.